-In the bedroom or slide out of the unit, there may be an emergency exit (egress) window.
+In the bedroom of the unit, there is an emergency exit (egress) window.
 This window is designed to be used as an additional exit in emergency situations.
-It can be easily identified by the red handle and the red EXIT label.
+It can be easily identified by the red color of the handle and the red "EXIT" label.
 To open the egress window, lift the handle and push outward on the window.
-The window can be closed by pulling the window shut and lowering the handle in the down or locked position.
+The window can be closed by pulling the window closed and lowering the handle to the down or locked position.